White Wilderness 2012:

 Accommodation and food

-Groups will stay in a fully rennovated guesthouse with showers and modern amenities, situated in wooded surroundings at the edge of Nízke Tatry (Low Tatras) National Park.
+Groups stay in a fully rennovated, family-run guesthouse with showers and modern amenities, situated in wooded surroundings at the edge of Nízke Tatry (Low Tatras) National Park.
 The shared bedrooms sleep 2–4 people each and there is a dining/common room.
 Meals provided on field days will be: buffet breakfast, packed lunch, cooked dinner.

 Conditions

-Participants make their own way to the meeting point at Bratislava main train station at midday on Saturday.
+Participants make their own way to the meeting point at Bratislava main train station on Saturday morning.
 From this point until drop off at the same place the following Friday afternoon, all necessary in-country travel, accommodation, food, equipment and training will be provided.
 All participants must take out adequate medical and travel insurance.
 Please read our full Terms & Conditions.

 Fitness requirements